dndmay2/OuthouseTicketScanner/README.md

 # OuthouseTicketScanner
-I have ignored the Outhouse/Constants.swift file because it contained keys to the discogs website.
-This will eventually contain keys to the Outhouse website.
+I have ignored the Outhouse/Constants.swift file because it contained keys to the Outhouse website.

 For everything to work, you'll need this file.
 Outhouse/Constants.swift